 Hiker News Story

-“I broke the first rule of hiking, of course,” Henderson said.
+“I broke the first rule of hiking,” said Henderson.
 “I hiked alone.”